John Utaka: Portsmouth

 first goal on 11 August 2007 in a game against newly promoted Derby County.
 Some sources claim he became the club's record signing.

 On 17 May 2008, Portsmouth won the FA Cup with a 1–0 victory over Cardiff City.
 Utaka provided the cross for the winning goal which was scored by Nwankwo Kanu.

 He went on to have a poor 2008–09 season but on 27 June 2009 he confirmed he would be staying at the club for at least another season.

 The salary being paid to Utaka became a talking point in light of Portsmouth's financial issues, with news agencies reporting an alleged £80,000 per week salary for Utaka as a reflection of their financial mismanagement.
 Utaka hit out at these reports, claiming that he earned only a third of that figure.

-On 23 January 2010, he scored both goals in Portsmouth's 2–1 win over Sunderland in the FA Cup 4th Round.
+On 23 January 2010, he scored both goals in Portsmouth's 2–1 win over Sunderland in the FA Cup Fourth Round.

 Montpellier

-On 29 January 2011, Utaka signed for French first division side Montpellier, agreeing a -year deal for an undisclosed fee.
+On 29 January 2011, Utaka signed for French first division side Montpellier, agreeing a two-and-a-half year deal for an undisclosed fee.
 He made his debut for the new club on 26 February coming on as a 70th-minute substitute for Olivier Giroud in a 0–0 draw with Sochaux.

 Utaka scored his first goal of the new Ligue 1 season, and his first for the club, against Ajaccio on 21 September 2011, and also provided an assist as Montpellier defeated Ajaccio 3–1 in Corsica.
 On 19 February 2012, Montpellier travelled to the Parc des Princes to face league leaders PSG; he headed in an 81st-minute goal from a Giroud cross but a late tap in from Guillaume Hoarau levelled the game at 2–2 and earned the sides a share of the points.
 Montpellier played host to Bordeaux six days later and he headed home the only goal of the game in the 80th minute to keep up the pressure on league leaders PSG.
 On 20 May 2012, in a game marred by stoppages for crowd violence, Utaka scored a brace, his sixth and seventh league goals of the campaign, to secure a 2–1 victory over Auxerre and win the Ligue 1 title for Montpellier over PSG, for the first time in the club's history.